 3. Select your USB flash drive from the list of available storage devices on the left.

-4. Click the Erase button.disk utility erase external usb
+4. Click the Erase button.click erase button in Disk Utility

-5. Give the USB flash drive a descriptive name and change the format settings if you want to (all available options are compatible with macOS).
+5. Give the USB flash drive a descriptive name and change the format settings if you want to (all available options are compatible with macOS).choose new USB drive file system and name

-6. Click the Erase button to format the USB flash drive.disk utility erase confirm
+6. Click the Erase button to format the USB flash drive.complete erase USB drive

 Just remember that not all file systems supported by macOS are also supported by Windows and Linux.
 For the best cross-device compatibility, use FAT or exFAT.